guptv93/traffic-sign-detection/README.md

 python evaluate.py --model ensemble.pth --data [data_dir]
 ```

 The code uses three checkpoint files.
 One for the DenseNet model, one for the MobileNet model and one for the Ensemble model.
+Download the `.pth` files from the below link and put them in the root folder before running `main.py` or `evaluate.py`.

+Link to PTH files : https://drive.google.com/open?id=1mu37TaIeB4KFb1iSx2mBIfncl2ByDZFY